katevi/goroscope/README.md

 # goroscope

 This application is a simple chat bot for Telegram that will return funny horoscopes.
-Made with Go.
+You can access it by the following [link](https://t.me/goroscope_katevi_bot).

 ## tools
 - bot is made with Go